 -powered networking (SDN – software defined networks; NFV – network function virtualization) additionally facilitate the dissemination of best practices which are quickly replicated.
 For example, video-based OTT services will be managed in a similar manner and will have similar dependencies – bringing clear and significant savings.

-Cheap and easily available commodity hardware and standardized software interfaces speed up deployments and simplify automated tests so that more optimal average hardware use is achieved.
+Cheap and easily available commodity hardware and standardized software interfaces speed up deployments and simplify automated tests to optimize average hardware use.
 With SDN, a network can automatically be reshaped, and capacity can be added or optimized.
 Thus, cloud OSS solutions

 facilitate smoother delivery processes.